RiveraWijaya/TinyTPU/README.md

 # TinyTPU

 TinyTPU is a 4×4 INT6 matrix multiplication accelerator designed for Tiny Tapeout.
 This repository continues the [original team project](https://github.com/HynixCJR/ttsky-miniTPU) from the 2026 University of Toronto ASIC Hackathon.
+This repository is still under update for complete documentation for version 2.
+Version 1 however, is complete.

 ## Explore the versions